 |Installed electric capacity, GW||Installed thermal capacity, thousand Gcal/h|

 In 2020, the Gazprom Group produced 130.98 billion kWh of electricity and 118.47 million Gcal of heat in Russia.

 Electricity produced by Gazprom Group’s generating companies in Russia, billion kWh

 Thermal power produced by Gazprom Group’s generating companies in Russia, million Gcal

-Gazprom Group revenues from electricity and heat sales (exclusive of VAT and similar levies)
+Gazprom Group’s net revenue from power and heat sales (exclusive of VAT), RUB billion

 The Gazprom Group’s capital investments in the area of power and heat production and marketing in 2020 were used to build the Svobodny TPP (brought into operation in April 2021) and the Pancevo TPP in Serbia, as well as to renovate the equipment of Power Unit No. 9 at CHPP-22 operated by Mosenergo (Moscow) and perform renovations at the Avtovo CHPP-15 operated by TGC-1 (St. Petersburg).